CLSPhila/dagster-ls-qa-demo/Readme.md

 language_missing = make_case_error_asset(
-        "language_missing", # dagster's name for the asset "language is missing for these cases", # description for users "URL_language_missing", # Dagster's description for the asset "Please make sure language is selected for the these cases", #instructions "matter/url/for/case", # url stub will have the case-id appended at the end.
+        "language_missing", # dagster's name for the asset "language is missing for these cases", # description for users "URL_language_missing", # Environment variable with url for report "Please make sure language is selected for the these cases", #instructions "matter/url/for/case", # url stub will have the case-id appended at the end.
          "admin@myorg.example", # address that should hear about _all_ the errors.